adeep/bitwarden_reddit/cannot_login.md

 _Autocorrect Issues_

 It's possible that your master password can be mangled by your keyboard, device, or even the client (browser) itself.
-There could be an autocorrect problem.
+That is, this could be an autocorrect problem.
 You may not easily spot this, especially since password input is often obscured.
 Even with the aforementioned safe characters, some characters may get autocorrected by your keyboard, client, or device: